CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Smooth optimization
 """""""""""""""""""

 After running discrete parameter scanning in the ``estim_util_func_param`` function, the ``param_optim`` option allows the user to run a smooth optimization procedure based on the same composite log-likelihood, starting with the estimates we just computed as initial guess.
 This is done by calling the ``EstimateParametersByOptimization`` function.
-Note that, when pinning down the values of :math:`beta` and :math:`q_0`, the algorithm does not converge when setting the scores associated to dwelling sizes and income sorting to zero (directly into the ``LogLikelihoodModel`` function).
+Note that, when pinning down the values of :math:`\beta` and :math:`q_0`, the algorithm does not converge when setting the scores associated to dwelling sizes and income sorting to zero (directly into the ``LogLikelihoodModel`` function).
 For that reason, we set the default value of the ``param_optim`` option at zero and run a discrete scanning that we consider to be granular enough to estimate an amenity index that is precise enough.
-We therefore onlu recommend to use that option when allowing the :math:`\beta` and :math:`q_0` parameters to vary.
+We therefore only recommend to use that option when allowing the :math:`\beta` and :math:`q_0` parameters to vary.

 ^^^^^^^^^^^^^^^^
 Disamenity index
 ^^^^^^^^^^^^^^^^

 The last part of the calibration procedure is done directly in the body of the ``calib_nb`` notebook.
 As we stated before, the local disamenity index associated with informal backyards and informal settlements is going to be recovered from model inversion, to proxy for unobserved disamenity factors.
 In other words, we are going to optimize over the value of this parameter to capture most of the residual (unexplained) component of spatial sorting into those places.
 This clearly improves the fit of the model, but comes at the price of empirical tractability and increases the risk of overfitting: this is the reason why we do not follow this method for other parameters when an alternative approach is available.
-To back up this choice, let us just say that this is not a critical factor in our simulations, and that this also common in the literature.
+To back up this choice, let us just say that this is not a critical factor in our simulations, and that this is also common in the literature.

 We start by considering a constant value for each of the index (one per informal housing type).
 This is also the approach taken by :cite:t:`pfeiffer`.
 We range over a discrete set of values for those parameters and select the pair that minimizes the sum of differences between total number of households in the data vs. simulation, for each housing sector of interest.

 Then, we propose a procedure to improve the model fit further by allowing those parameters to vary with residential location.
 By default, we choose to run it with the ``location_based_calib`` option, but as we face a standard variance-bias trade-off when considering model fit, we allow the user to switch it off.
-To do so, we just define the error metric at the grid level and start with the calibrated constant values as initial guesses for all locations.
+To run it, we just define the previous error metric at the grid level and start with the calibrated constant values as initial guesses for all locations.
 Then, we update them iteratively in proportion with the error term.
 We allow for a number of iterations that is large enough to reach a minimum score before the end of the algorithm.

 Of course, even if we define values for all locations on the map, this parameter will only impact the model in zones where land is available for a given housing type (same for the amenity index or expected income net of commuting costs).